Teacher training bursaries

-Trainees starting ITT in the academic year 2019/20 may be offered a tax free bursary.
+Trainees starting initial teacher training in the academic year 2020/21 may be offered a tax free bursary.
 You'll need a first, 2:1, 2:2, PhD or Master's to be eligible for a bursary.

-Scholarships are available if you have a 2:1 degree or above and wish to teach chemistry, computing, geography, languages, math's or physics.
+Scholarships are available if you have a 2:1 degree or above and want to teach chemistry, computing, geography, languages, math's or physics.
+You can still apply if you have a 2:2, but you'll need to provide evidence of significant subject knowledge or have a relevant postgraduate degree.
 Scholarships are awarded in place of a bursary.
 More information about the scholarships.

-An overview of the bursaries and scholarships can be found in the table below.
+An overview of the bursaries and scholarships can be found in the tables below.